 INSURANCE COVERAGE AFTER A HIT AND RUN ACCIDENT

 It is sad and frustrating that someone could cause a car accident and then flee the scene to try to avoid responsibility.
-Unfortunately, that is something our Minnesota car accident lawyers have to deal with for injury clients several times each year.
-It may be because the other driver was driving drunk, or possibly because the other driver had no insurance or has had too many accidents and is worried about losing their insurance.
-Whatever the reason, it puts the car crash victim in a bad position and actually makes them a victim a second time – first because of being hit, and then second because the at-fault driver fled without paying for the damage.
+Unfortunately, that is something our Minnesota car accident attorneys have to deal with for injury clients several times each year.
+It may be because the other driver was driving drunk, or possibly because the other driver had no insurance or has had too many accidents and is worried about losing their license or insurance.
+Whatever the reason, it puts the car crash victim in a bad position and actually makes them a victim a second time – first because of being hit, and then second because the other driver fled without paying for the damage.

-If you are the victim of a hit and run accident, the first thing to do is to call the police.
+If you are the victim of a hit and run accident, the first thing to do is to call the police or MN State Patrol.
 If possible, stay at the scene until the police get there and cooperate in every way possible.
 Our attorneys had one client who chased after the hit and run driver and called the police on her cell phone while she was driving.
 It worked in that case and the police caught the driver that had tried to run, but this is obviously dangerous and not something we recommend.
 The best thing you can do is get the license plate number and give that to the police. for more information about reporting a Minnesota crash, click here.